khirayama/web-sample/README.md

 - Optimize code splitting
 - Setting up jest for snapshot tests

-## Architecture Hints and Rules
+## Architecture Direction and Rules for Presentation Layer

-It is opinionated rules.
-Actually, you know it is really difficult to define your rules for user interface.
+It is really opinionated rules about presentation layer.
+Actually, you know it is really difficult to define your rules for presentation layer.

-- About Presentations
 - Use routes from `presentations/templates`
   - It is for smooth transition.
-If you use templates in pages or other layers, you will get blink with dynamic import.
+If you use templates in pages or other layers, you will get a blink of App Shell part like navigation bar during transition with dynamic import.
-    - templates is like `AppShell`.
+  - templates is kind of like `App Shell`.
 - Use head from `presentations/pages`
 - Not use pages from `containers` and use pages from `routes`
-  - Define async or not in `routes`
+- Define dynamic import or not in `routes`
   - That means using `@loadable/components` in routes, not in pages

 ## Why I do so / Why I don't do so